HDEnt327/Mai-Kook-DX/README.md

 Download the code through Github as a ZIP an unzip the code anywhere

+Refer to [Diving-Fish/mai-bot](https://github.com/Diving-Fish/mai-bot) to download source files

+> source files are only for study purposes, please delete them in less than 24 hours

 Fill in config.json with your KOOK Bot token

 Run bot.py, and you're good to go!